abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 4. In the **Description** field, enter **Increment variable varTempCounter**.

-5. Click the **red x-mark** from Dataflow activity to the new Set variable activity.
-So, on failure of dataflow refresh we want to execute this Set variable activity.
+5. Click the **red x-mark** from the Dataflow activity to the new Set variable activity.
+So, on failure of the dataflow refresh, we want to execute this Set variable activity.

     ![](../media/lab-05/image41.png)